Skip to Content

 So, I was a bit intimidated going to this event with Seattle-area food bloggers!

 Normally, I don’t put recipes on my blog.
 Actually, I think this may be the first.
-But, they are so easy that it would be a fun way to get kids involved in making food for Chinese New Year!
+But they are so easy that it would be fun to get kids involved in making food for Chinese New Year!

 GET YOUR KIDS INVOLVED IN COOKING